avinduhewa/node-ledger-rest-api/README.md

 - You can run the tests by running the command `yarn test`
 - You can check the test covererage by running the command `yarn coverage`

+_PS: Tests do not cover all of the middleware functions available_